interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_external_uss.md

 ### control_uss
 FlightPlannerResource that is under test and will manage conflicting Flight 1 and its variant.
 Note that this control USS needs to support the
-CMSA role in order to transition to the `Nonconforming` state in order to create a pre-existing conflict among equal-priority operational intents.
+CMSA role in order to transition a flight to the `Nonconforming` state.

 ### dss
 DSSInstanceResource that provides access to a DSS instance where flight creation/sharing can be verified.